 If you’re aged 16-18 years old English and maths will be a vital part of your study programme.
-You will study both subjects at a level, which is appropriate to you.
+You will study both subjects at a level which is appropriate to you.
 You’ll need these skills to produce reports and papers, or accurately measure an animal’s medicine.

 What facilities are available?

 You’ll have access to three very diverse and extensive animal rooms containing an exotics collection, mammal collection and aquatics room.
-Take part in visits to South Africa, the Centre for Alternative Technology in Wales and the New Forest.
+You'll take part in visits to South Africa, the Centre for Alternative Technology in Wales and the New Forest.
 Enrichment activities will also include the Natural History Museum, Eagle Heights and the Aspinall Foundation attractions to name just a few!